 I am a mixed media artist.
 Inspired by nature, geological forces, and Eastern philosophy, I work intuitively and utilize whatever will help me realize my vision – paint, wood, ink, paper, precious stones and metals, resin, found objects, and humble materials.

 As I place the first mark on the surface, a visual conversation begins.
 When colors and shapes sit next to each other, the piece starts to live.
 It seems to develop a voice.
 I cannot control too much, or the work will stiffen and become lifeless.

 I might rescue an accidental drip of paint, apply a wash, carve, stitch, or attach a map fragment.
 If I have listened to and observed the work carefully, it becomes finished when there is a complete statement.

-"It would give me great joy if my art inspired “right action” on behalf of Earth."
+"It would give me great joy if my art inspired “right action” on behalf of Earth and fellow humans."

 Like newer societies that build upon the remnants of older civilizations, I re-purpose my old paintings as readily as my old ideas.
 Themes and metaphors recycle throughout my art.
 They emerge, disappear, and resurface, reflecting my passions and investigations.
 Archaeology, Buddhism, botany, geology, aerial photography, psychology, zoology, Zen gardens, and poetry often influence my work.

 Careful scrutiny can reveal a palimpsest of my previous actions and clues to my psychological, intellectual, and experiential journeys.
 The work becomes a record of change, enabling me to stand at the brink of the past and the present, while inviting others to do so as well.